-The majority of children admitted into Hallcroft Infant School come from the Hallcroft Nursery Unit.
-The staff of the Nursery Unit work closely with the staff of the Infant School to ensure a smooth and happy transfer by facilitating a series of visits followed by a week of part-time education.
-In the following week the child begins full-time education.
+The majority of children admitted into Hallcroft Infant School come from our Nursery.
+The staff of the Nursery work closely with the staff of the Infant School to ensure a smooth and happy transfer by facilitating a series of visits followed by half a day in the new class before starting full time.

 Standard Foundation Two Year Admission Criteria

 In the event of over-subscription, the following criteria will be applied in priority order, to determine which applications will be granted once places have first been allocated to pupils who have a statement of special educational needs which names the school:

 1. Children looked after by a local authority

 2. Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or linked junior/primary school